Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/httplb_20.png

-`v)` Let's now copy the generated CNAME for our HTTP load balancer to see if the app, whose frontend and nearest-store-backend are located in Volterra Edge, works.
+`v)` Let's now copy the generated CNAME for our HTTP load balancer to see if the app, whose frontend and Find-a-Store service are located in Volterra Edge, works.

 .. figure:: _figures/httplb_21.png